NotNotQuinn/zig-by-example/README.md

-# Go by Example
+# Zig by Example

-Content and build toolchain for [Go by Example](https://gobyexample.com), a site that teaches Go via annotated example programs.
+Content and build toolchain for [Zig by Example](https://gobyexample.com), a site that teaches Go via annotated example programs.

 ### Overview

-The Go by Example site is built by extracting code and comments from source files in `examples` and rendering them using `templates` into a static `public` directory.
+The Zig by Example site is built by extracting code and comments from source files in `examples` and rendering them using `templates` into a static `public` directory.
 The programs implementing this build process